AdobeDocs/experience-platform.en/help/tags/extensions/client/web-sdk/web-sdk-extension-configuration.md

 ### Prehiding snippet {#prehiding-snippet}

 The prehiding snippet is useful when the Web SDK library is loaded asynchronously.
-In this situation, you might want to hide the content before the Web SDK library is loaded.
+In this situation, to avoid flickering, we recommend hiding the content before the Web SDK library is loaded.

 To use the prehiding snippet, copy and paste it inside the `<head>` element of your page.

+>[!IMPORTANT]
+>
+>When using the prehiding snippet, Adobe recommends to use the same [!DNL CSS] rule as the one used by the [prehiding style](#prehiding-style).

 ## Configure data collection settings {#data-collection}